Making main screen plugins¶

 What this tutorial covers¶

 This tutorial leads you through the creation of a basic main screen plugin.
 For the sake of simplicity, our main screen plugin will contain a single button that prints text to the console.

 Initializing the plugin¶

-@tool extends EditorPlugin func _enter_tree(): pass func _exit_tree(): pass func has_main_screen(): return true func make_visible(visible): pass func get_plugin_name(): return "Main Screen Plugin" func _get_plugin_icon(): return get_editor_interface().get_base_control().get_theme_icon("Node", "EditorIcons")
+@tool extends EditorPlugin func _enter_tree(): pass func _exit_tree(): pass func _has_main_screen(): return true func _make_visible(visible): pass func _get_plugin_name(): return "Main Screen Plugin" func _get_plugin_icon(): return get_editor_interface().get_base_control().get_theme_icon("Node", "EditorIcons")

 The important part in this script is the